amitlale/amitlale.github.io/_posts/2023-08-07-Generics-in-dotNET.md

 layout: post
 title: "Generics in .NET"
 categories: [.NET,Generics,C#]
 excerpt: Generics are a powerful feature of .NET that allow for the creation of reusable code that can work with a variety of data types.
-In this post, we'll explore what generics are, when and why to use them, examples of generics, and covariance and contravariance with examples.
+In this post, we'll explore what generics are and when and why to use them.
 ---
 # Generics in .NET